 - The front panel audio header supports HD audio by default.
-If your chassis provides an AC'97 front panel audio module, refer to the instructions on how to activate AC'97 functioninality via the audio software in Chapter 5, "Configuring 2/4/5.1/7.1-Channel Audio." - When using an AC'97 front panel audio module, you can use either the front or the back panel audio connectors, but not both at the same time. - Some chassis provide a front panel audio module that has separated connectors on each wire instead of a single plug.
+If your chassis provides an AC'97 front panel audio module, refer to the instructions on how to activate AC'97 functioninality via the audio software in Chapter 5.
+"Configuring 2/4/5.1/7.1-Channel Audio." - Audio signals will be present on both of the front and back panel audio connections simultaneously.
+If you want to mute the back panel audio (only supported when using an HD front panel audio module), refer to Chapter 5, "Configuring 2/4/5.1/7.1-Channel Audio." - Some chassis provide a front panel audio module that has separated connectors on each wire instead of a single plug.
 For information about connecting the front panel audio module that has different wire assignments, please contact the chassis manufacturer.

-12) CD_IN (CD In Connector)
+12) CD IN (CD In Connector)

-You may connect the audio cable that came with your optical drive to the header.
+You may connect the audio cable that came with your optical drive to the header .